BigDataWUR/tomatula/README.md

 Please send your feedback to A. Boufea or I.N.
 Athanasiadis.

 Cite this work as:
-> A. Boufea, R. Finkers, M. Kramer and  I.N.
+> A. Boufea, R. Finkers, M. van Kaauwen, M. Kramer and  I.N.
 Athanasiadis, Managing variant calling datasets the big data way, Unpublished submitted manuscript, 2017.